A true four-season RV appeals to people who want to go beyond the fair-weather times of summer vacationing.

 As you might well imagine an RV giant like Jayco was sure to include a durable four-season fifth wheel camper in their line in the form of the Eagle.

 This spacious 4 season fifth-wheel trailer is available in a wide range of floor plans, each with its own optional features and benefits.

 You will need at least a three-quarter-ton or one-ton pickup truck with a gooseneck trailer to tow this heavy beast.

-There are multiple trim models and its available in five different floor plans.
+There are multiple trim models and its available in seven different floor plans.
 Some allow you to sleep up to 8 people, while others are designed with plus amenities for a couple or perhaps a small family.

 Like other four-season RVs in their line the Eagle is one of the best 4 season fifth wheel comes with their Climate Shield™ zero-degree-tested weather protection.

 This 4 season fifth wheel includes things like an insulated underbelly as well as superior insulation in the ceiling and floor.

 The fact that the underbelly is fully enclosed and insulated means you can keep it off the grid, in freezing temperatures without having to worry about the tanks slushing up or freezing.